gvannest/linear_regression/README.md

 The idea is to code a gradient descent algorithm based on a dataset of price/mileage cars.
 The cost function to minimize is the MSE (for Mean Squared Errors).

 There are two programs in the repo.
-One
+One `./linear_regression.py` trains the algorithm; and the other `./predict.py` gives a price prediction given the mileage entered by the user.

 ## Input